How does my publication behavior affect my bibliometric analysis results?

 Recommendations concerning the use of bibliometric indicators at an individual level

-Within Karolinska Institutet and the Stockholm County council (SLL) there are recommendations for if and how bibliometric methods should be used with data for individual researchers.
+Within Karolinska Institutet and Region Stockholm there are recommendations for if and how bibliometric methods should be used with data for individual researchers.